Barnhill railway station (Angus)

-Barnhill railway station (Angus) was a railway station in Scotland serving the suburb of Barnhill, Dundee.
+Barnhill railway station was a railway station in Scotland serving the suburb of Barnhill, Dundee.

 History

 The station was opened as Barnhill on 1 September 1874 by the Caledonian Railway on the Dundee and Forfar direct line which had been open since 12 August 1870.

 The station had a single platform on a passing loop, there was a signal box and a small goods yard equipped with a 1½ ton crane.

 A camping coach was positioned here by the Scottish Region from 1957 to 1964.
 The station was renamed Barnhill (Angus) on 30 June 1952 before closing to passengers on 10 January 1955.
 The line closed completely on 9 October 1967.